 Angel of Shavano Campgrounds

-For those who truly want to get away, add the Angel of Shavano campgrounds, located inside San Isabel National Forest, to your list of destinations.
-It's got 20 campsites, but the place is rarely crowded, and thanks to its remote nature (about three hours from Denver), it is usually very easy to reserve a spot.
+For those who truly want to get away from it all, add the Angel of Shavano campgrounds to your list of camping destinations.
+Located inside the San Isabel National Forest this campground has 20 individual campsites and is rarely ever crowded.
+This is mostly due to its remote nature ––its about three hours from Denver––, which usually makes it very easy to reserve a spot.
 The campsite sits along the 486-mile Colorado Trail and offers excellent hiking and mountain biking, as well as fishing in the North Fork Reservoir.
-The forest is also a beautiful retreat offering plenty of solitude and tranquility.
+The thickly-wooded national forest is also a beautiful retreat, offering plenty of solitude and tranquility.

 06 of 07